 I believe every single voice is needed and necessary at this time.
 I believe knowing your wisdom and discerning your own heart's Truth is the only way to lead a life of joy and purpose.
 I in no way believe this means being nice and "not making waves" or conversely, vomiting anger, rage and shame onto others.
 I do believe this means unequivocally stopping the damn violence and practicing the kind of true sovereignty and compassion that spreads like wildfire through our collective consciousness and conversations.

 So tell me, sister, what do you need to say to, and about, yourSelf?
 Today, your invitation is to share one challenging and tender thing with another human (which can absolutely be me - I would be honored to witness you.
-Just click here - just between you and me!) and to claim and share one radiant gift that you've tucked away and hidden or diminished.
 Note how it feels, breathe with yourself, it's okay for it to feel scary and edgy.
 This is how we expand our capacity to Say It!, sister -- one step at a time.

 I hope you'll take the journey with me.

 - Money & Worth (37)